ANANDFORPERSONAL/salon-crm/SALON_CRM_TRANSFER_GUIDE.md

 **Transfer completed successfully!** 🎉

-Your Salon CRM should now be running on your new MacBook with all data and settings intact.
+Your Ease My Salon should now be running on your new MacBook with all data and settings intact.